gaobo9109/CS3245/README.txt

 During indexing, we first read a document and tokenize it into words.
-For each word, we convert it to lower case, perform porter stemming and store it as a key in the dictionary.
+For each word, we convert it to lower case, remove all punctuation, then perform porter stemming and store it as a key in the dictionary.
-We accounted for the corner cases where the word ends with a puncuation.
-For such case, the punctuation is removed before stemming

 The value of the dictionary is a three element list.
 The first element is the document frequency of the word.
 The second element is the byte location in